ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

 - **--modelout** is a non-existing directory where the program saves the trained model (in tf native format).
 This argument is mandatory.
 - **--epochs** is the number of epochs of the training process.
 The default is **500**
 - **--batch_size** is the size of the batch used during training.
 The default is **50**
 - **--hlayers** is a sequence of integers: the size of the sequence is the number of hidden layers, each value of the sequence is the number of neurons in the correspondent layer.
-The default is **100** (one only hidden layer with 100 neurons),
+The default is **100** (that means one only hidden layer with 100 neurons),
 - **--hactivations** is a sequence of activation function names: the size of the sequence must be equal to the number of layers and each item of the sequence is the activation function to apply to the output of the neurons of the correspondent layer; please see [TensorFlow 2 activation function reference](https://www.tensorflow.org/api_docs/python/tf/keras/activations) for details and examples at the end of this section.\
   Available activation functions are:
   - elu